Air University Pakistan: History

 In April 2002, the feasibility report was revised based on the feedback provided by the UGC.
 Meanwhile, construction of the admin block was started.

 In September 2002, the first batch was admitted and classes began.

 In October 2002, the university received a charter from the president of Pakistan.

 In June 2003, the prime minister of Pakistan inaugurated the university formally and made a contribution of Rs 20 million for the expansion of the university.

 In February 2006, the construction work on the Institute of Avionics and Aeronautics was started.

 In November 2008, Air Commodore Ijaz A Malik was appointed as the second vice-chancellor of the university.

 In March 2011, a new sub-campus of the university in Multan was established.

 In October 2014, Air Vice Marshal Faaiz Amir was appointed as the new vice-chancellor of Air University.

 In January 2020, Air Marshal Javaid Ahmed succeeded Air Vice Marshal Faaiz Amir as the new vice-chancellor.

 In February 2020, Air University Aviation & Aerospace Campus Kamra, located on a land of 50 acres in PAC Kamra became functional.

+In April 2024, Air Marshal Abdul Moeed Khan HI(M) has been appointed as new Vice-Chancellor.

 Campuses, constituent colleges, and affiliated institutes

-There is one main campus in Islamabad, two other functional campuses are located in Kamra and Multan.
-Another campus is under construction in Islamabad.
+There is one main campus in Islamabad, two other functional campuses are located in Kamra Multan and Kharian, and Another new campus is under construction in Islamabad.